m0liveira/EDA_tp01/README.md

 - [x] Delete vehicles from linked list
 - [x] Update vehicles from linked list
 - [x] Save vehicles to database
+- [x] Save vehicles to a binary database
 - [x] Get vehicles from database
 - [x] List vehicles by autonomy from linked list
 - [x] List vehicles by gps location from linked list